 You (and I) deserve to take up space and breath in this world.
 We deserve to put good ideas out there (and sometimes not-so-good ideas) and try to get water from stones, because sometimes it works.
 We get to do the big things, the fun things, the hard things, the small things, the real things, and we get to put forth an effort for all these things unapologetically.

 So if you were wondering what this space is, it’s this.
-It’s SPACE.
+It’s space.
 It’s room.
-For me, for you, for all those ideas and things.
+For all those ideas and things.